Sage Now Briefs You Every Morning

 1. Reply to Maya about campaign timing

-She is holding next week's launch on your answer.
+She's holding next week's launch on your answer.

 2. Finalize the Q2 strategy deck